Environmentally sound and profitable

 - Charging cylinder storage capacity: 16 kg, vacuum pump capacity: 5 cars/h

-- Patented feeding system for fresh oil and UV additive including test bottles
+- Humidity free storage and feeding system for fresh oil and UV additive including test bottles

 - Print-out of important service data, several print-outs possible

 - Fully automatic refrigerant recycling, oil and additive management